zonArt/openlp/documentation/manual/source/bibles.rst

 locally installed Bible available.
 The Web Download method registers the Bible in OpenLP like the other bibles only it downloads the verses as you need them.
-This import is not meant to be used as your sole source for Bibles, but rather as an emergency resource and, requires an internet connection.
+This import is not meant to be used as your sole source for Bibles, but rather as another option and does require an internet connection.

 To use the web download feature select web download from the import wizard.